-Section 3 has presented direct evidence for the framing of Motion as Location change (CoL) in Yucatec: the semantic compatibility of the same clauses used to describe Motion of a Figure with scenarios in which a Figure undergoes CoL through Ground Motion or emergence/disappearance of the Figure or the Ground.
+The previous section presented direct evidence for the framing of Motion as CoL in Yucatec: the semantic compatibility of the same clauses used to describe Motion of a Figure with scenarios in which a Figure undergoes CoL through Ground Motion or the emergence/disappearance of the Figure or the Ground.
 In the present section, I examine additional indirect evidence, in the form of consequences arising from the absence of the lexicalization of Path functions.
-In so doing, I address the two linguistic arguments Jackendoff (1990) advances against a representation of Motion in terms of CoL in Conceptual Structure (CS): the difficulty of encoding Motion with respect to Route Paths in this way and the occurrence of Path functions in what Talmy (1996, 2000a) has called "Fictive Motion" metaphors.
+In so doing, I address the two linguistic arguments Jackendoff (1990) advances against a representation of Motion in terms of CoL in CS: the difficulty of encoding Motion with respect to Route Paths in this way and the occurrence of Path functions in what Talmy (1996, 2000a) has called "Fictive Motion" metaphors.
 I add an argument of my own: the difficulty of encoding events involving complex Path functions as CoL. I show that none of these arguments applies to Yucatec in a convincing fashion.
 Furthermore, I discuss the absence of Path metaphors for temporal relations and interference effects in Yucatecan L2-Spanish that may be viewed as reflexes of a lack of Path encoding in Yucatec CS.

-4.1.
-The treatment of Routes
+The Treatment of Routes

-The framing of Motion as CoL leads, probably inexorably, to a certain amount of loss of information in the case of Route Grounds - Grounds that define neither the beginning nor the endpoint of the Path, but some point in between.
-Conceptually, CoL is composed out of a Locative relation plus information about a particular part of the event during which this relation applies.
-Routes cannot without "oversimplification" be reduced to Locative relations.
-My walking across the road is only inadequately characterized by saying that at some point during the "nucleus" of the event, I am on the road (cf. also Jackendoff, 1983: 174; 1990: 93-94).
+The framing of Motion as CoL leads, probably inexorably, to a certain amount of loss of information in the case of Route Grounds, which define neither the beginning nor the endpoint of the Path, but some point in between.
+Conceptually, CoL is composed of a Locative relation plus information about a particular part of the event during which this relation applies.
+Routes cannot be reduced to Locative relations without "oversimplification."
+My walking across the road is characterized only inadequately by saying that at some point during the "nucleus" of the event, I am on the road (cf. also Jackendoff, 1983: 174; 1990: 93-94).
 Thus in a language in which Motion is construed purely in terms of CoL we should expect a drastic amount of underspecification in the encoding of CoL VIA Route Grounds.
-And this is exactly what is found in Yucatec, where a single verb, máan 'pass', is used to encode all CoL events involving Route Grounds.
+And this is exactly what is found in Yucatec, in which a single verb, máan "pass," is used to encode all CoL events involving Route Grounds.
 Consider (30):

+(30) Túun bin u=balak'=e',

+PROG:A3 3 go A3=roll=D3

+káa=h-m áan tu= bèel le=trèen=o',

+CON=PR V-pa ss(B3SG) PRE P:A3 =way:REL DET=train=D2

+káa=h-òo k ich le=che'-o 'b=o'

+CON=PR V-en ter(B3SG) in DET=woo od-PL=D2

-Túun bin u=balak'=e', (30)PROG:A3 go A3=roll=D3 káa=h-máan tu=bèel le=trèen=o'.
-CON=PRV-pass(B3SG) PREP:A3=way:REL DET=train=D2 káa=h-òok ich le=che'-o'b=o'...
-CON=PRV-enter(B3SG) DET=wood-PL=D2 in '[The ball] was going rolling, [and then] it passed across/along/on the railroad tracks, and it entered the group of trees...'
+'[The ball] was going rolling, [and t then] it pas sed across/along/

+on the rai lroad tracks, and it e entere d the group of trees'

 Example (30) was originally elicited as a description of a scene in which a ball rolls across railroad tracks.
-The clause káah máan tu bèel le trèeno' 'it passed across/along/on the railroad tracks' was also elicited in response to a scene in which a ball rolled along a set of railroad tracks, and my consultants confirm that the entire description in (30) can be understood to the effect that the ball (a) crosses the tracks or (b) moves along them or (c) follows the tracks rolling on them.
+The clause káah máan tu bèel le trèeno' "it passed across/along/on the railroad tracks" was also elicited in response to a scene in which a ball rolled along a set of railroad tracks, and my consultants confirm that the entire description in (30) can be understood to the effect that the ball crosses the tracks, moves along them, or follows the tracks rolling on them.
 However, the drastic vagueness of (30) is to some extent a function of the one-dimensional structure of railroad tracks.
-Both spatial prepositions of Yucatec, the generic ti' and ich(il) 'in', and all the relational nouns listed in Table 3 are compatible with máan 'pass'.
+Both spatial prepositions of Yucatec, the generic ti' and ich(il) "in," and all the relational nouns listed in Table 6.3 are compatible with máan "pass."
 Enriched through application of Gricean implicatures, these combinations accurately represent most scenarios.